 Mechanical tension (and the subsequent increase in mechanical stress on the tissues) has been shown to be one of the key drivers for muscle growth and is essential for maximizing strength development.

 By prioritizing compound exercises over smaller, isolation movements, we can maximize the development of muscle strength, increase muscle size, while also promoting fat loss.

 Use HIIT for Cardio

-When most think of cardiovascular exercise, they picture long distance jogs at a relatively low pace.
+When most think of cardiovascular exercise, they picture long-distance jogs at a relatively low pace.

-While these fibres are fantastic at producing low amounts of force for long periods of time (such as that needed to complete a marathon), they are not particularly conducive to a lean, muscular physique.
+While these fibers are fantastic at producing low amounts of force for long periods of time (such as that needed to complete a marathon), they are not particularly conducive to a lean, muscular physique.